 By working with each customer on a one-by-one basis, FreightRun is able to FAK more shipments than most other carriers to get the lowest LTL freight rates.

 We analyze the various lanes so that we can find you the lowest tariff possible as well.
 And many of the accessorial and surcharges that other carriers will charge you, we have worked into our base rate allowing us to quote the lowest LTL pricing possible.

-We have explained the freight lingo for LTL shipments and explain how LTL freight rates are determined, hopefully, we explained it in a manner that the every-day-person can have a better understanding.
+We have explained the freight lingo for LTL shipments and explained how LTL freight rates are determined, so hopefully the every-day-person can have a better understanding.
 And if there is any doubt or question, we have an expert staff on hand to answer questions and provide the explanation you need to help you make the best choices in your shipping decisions, saving you money.